 - Receiving parent picks up the child

-- Thursdays 6 p.m. – 8 p.m. during school year or your order may state it starts when the child’s school is regularly dismissed and ends when the child’s school resumes (Wednesdays if order signed before September 1, 2005)
+- Thursdays 6 p.m. – 8 p.m. during the school year or your order may state it starts when the child’s school is regularly dismissed and ends when the child’s school resumes (Wednesdays if the order was signed before September 1, 2005)

 - Weekends may be back to back

 - Summer, holidays, and special days

 - Pick up and return to residence or, if agreed to, another place

 More than 100 miles